dibsy/SPSE/README.md

 ### Module 7: Automation In Python

+1. SSH Automation with Paramiko

+2. SSH Dictionary Attack with Paramiko

+3. SFTP With Paramiko

 ### Module 8: Further Study and Projects

 1. Create a Bot which can use Twitter as C&C.•It will scan the public tweets using a #tag and a command will be inserted in the Tweet e.g. Tweet. `#exec129834 ipconfig –a` .The bot will now execute “ipconfig –a” and paste the results in Pastebin